 You can also make your smoothie in advance, then pour it into an ice cube tray and freeze for up to 3 months.
 When you are ready to serve, add your desired number of smoothie cubes to a blender and puree.

-What to Serve with Smoothies
+What to Serve With a Blueberry Smoothie

-Recommended Tools to Make this Recipe
+Recommended Tools to Make This Recipe

 - Blender.
 This blender is an investment that has been completely worth it.
 This blender is also a very good, more economical option.
+(Both would be great for making this Kale Smoothie!)

 - Stainless Steel Straws.
 Everything automatically tastes more refreshing through these straws.